Candelabra: History

 Candelabra in the form of branched candle holders were commonly found in religious buildings, but they were also used in the homes of the wealthy.
 Good wax candles were expensive in the early period and only the wealthy could afford them, while the cheaper tallow candles made of animal fat were smelly, smokey and burned quickly.
 Candle holders were therefore rare in ordinary households in the early period.

 By the 17th century in France, candelabra was defined by César-Pierre Richelet as "a large room candlestick which has several branches", although candelabra existed in other forms.
 The candelabra may be placed on a fireplace mantel, table, guéridon, and torchère, or if large, on the floor.
-In England in the early 18th century, candelabra may be used interchangeably with a number of terms, such as branches, chandeliers, lustres, girandoles, and wall-lights.
+In England in the 18th century, candelabra may be used interchangeably with a number of terms, such as branches, chandeliers, lustres, girandoles, and wall-lights.
 Girandoles were a form of candelabra with crystals in the 17th century, but were sold as candelabra in England by the end of the 18th century.